Wolf3s/xbmc4xbox-python/python/Doc/faq/programming.rst

    w, h = 2, 3
    A = [[None] * w for i in range(h)]

-Or, you can use an extension that provides a matrix datatype; `NumPy
+Or, you can use an extension that provides a matrix datatype; `Numeric Python
-<http://www.numpy.org/>`_ is the best known.
+<http://numpy.scipy.org/>`_ is the best known.

 How do I apply a method to a sequence of objects?